 - Vierge Ouvrante: A 13th-century yellow sandstone church that has the statue of the Virgin Mary.

-A place of solitude with a population of 2700, the village boasts with its Renaissance and Gothic structures.
-The exquisite floral patterns strewn across has made the village earn its position as one of the best “Flowering Cities and Villages” (Villes et Villages Fleuris).
+A place of solitude with a population of 2700, the village boasts its Renaissance and Gothic structures.
+The exquisite floral patterns strewn across have made the village earn its position as one of the best “Flowering Cities and Villages” (Villes et Villages Fleuris).

 The area has also been the birthplace of Albert Schweitzer, the famous musician, theologian, philosopher, and physician; and of the Protestant Reformer Matthew Zell.